 Frogs, turtles, salamanders, blue gills, northern pike, bass, bullheads, carp, muskies, and trout.

 Enjoy the fun family picnic shelters.
 The open fields are excellent for kite flying, frisbees or running after the butterflies.
-Children's play areas, tennis courts, 1 soccer/football field, the Ellicott Island Bark Park (http://friendsofellicott.org/) and an 18-hole novice-level disc golf course (http://www.nrdg.org/).
+Children's play areas, tennis courts, 1 soccer/football field, the Ellicott Island Bark Park (http://friendsofellicott.org/), a cricket field, seasonal kayak launch, and an 18-hole novice-level disc golf course (http://www.nrdg.org/).

 Sled hill, cross-country skiing (not groomed), and snowshoeing.
 Winter sports are available from 7:00 AM until dusk.
 For weekday winter sports/ activities updates, please call 858-8513.